Aayushp2004/Platinum-Realtors-Website-/README.md

-latinum Realtors — Real Estate Service Website
+Platinum Realtors — Real Estate Service Website
 A modern UI website built for a real estate business, featuring Leave & License services and Property Sale/Purchase functionalities.

-This project demonstrates my ability to design and develop a fully responsive, animated, and professional multi-page website using React, Vite, TailwindCSS and Framer Motion.
+This project demonstrates my ability to design and develop a fully responsive, animated, and professional multi-page website using React, Vite, TailwindCSS, Framer Motion and FontAwesome.
 The website was created as part of a real freelance project for Platinum Realtors, a real-estate service provider.

 🚀 Live Demo